 In order to understand what is covered under the policy, it is important to read the policy documents carefully.
 Only after considering the terms of the policy in detail should one commit to purchase the policy.

 Many people shy away from buying a home policy simply because they feel that the claim lodging and settlement process is innately cumbersome.
-Actually it is not that intimidating and just need to follow a particular procedure.
+Actually, it is not that intimidating and just needs to follow a particular procedure.